 A spinoff of the wonderful turn-based series Advance Wars (RIP), Battalion Wars combined real-time tactical gameplay with a third-person action game that felt decidedly different from the Advance Wars series.
 Set in an alternate world, the game takes place during the rekindling of a global military conflict.

-The story wasn’t much, to be honest, but the gameplay, the addicting blend of real-time strategy and action, made for a strategy experience that felt both deep and accessible.
+The story was somewhat disappointing, but the mix of action and real-time strategy kept the game interesting.
+The gameplay and strategic aspect of the game were accessible and challenging at the same time.
 A quality sequel, Battalion Wars 2, released on Wii two years later.
 Since then, Battalion Wars and its parent franchise, Advance Wars, has sadly remained dormant.

 Captain Olimar, the adorable herder of half-plant, half-animal creatures, might just be one of Shigeru Miyamoto’s most smile-inducing characters.
 That’s saying a lot considering Miyamoto created Zelda, Mario, and many more.
 Luckily for Nintendo fans, the Pikmin series is more than just a charmer.
-It’s a deep and enriching strategic puzzler about making and keeping friends (yes, we see the Pikmin as friends).
+The game is about solving puzzles and encourages you to think creatively and strategically.
+You’ll also find yourself getting attached to the adorable characters.

 Pikmin 2, the follow-up to the surprise GameCube hit, delivered on all cylinders by expanding on the Lemmings-esque gameplay while removing the annoying time limit for completing levels.
-Viewed from an isometric perspective with colorful visuals, your job was to corral Pikmin across large maps, complete puzzles, unlock new areas, and defeat bad guys.
-Olimar led the way but he was nothing without his Pikmin friends by his side.
+The game used a classic isometric perspective.
+The colorful world felt very immersive, and progressing across large maps, fighting bad guys, and discovering new areas was a fun and exciting experience.
+Even though Olimar is the main character, the Pikmins completely stole the show and made the game memorable.

 - The best N64 games of all time